ugonnaagwu/practicechangeremote/Week 3/[PM3.2]Walkthrough.md

 1. Start by defining the user scenarios you want to include in your walkthrough.
       * Consider the prototypes you've iterated on.
 Take into consideration the feedback you've gotten.
 2. Prioritize and order your user scenarios.
-3. Create together or independently with the shared PowerPoint template.
-Divide up the screens or user stories.
+3. Divide up the screens or user stories.
+Create in PowerPoint or Figma.
 4. When you're done you should have a walk through that describes each screen and feature of your app.

 ## Follow up